 Warning: Students who do not meet minimum standards will be placed on Warning until the next evaluation point.
 Students are notified in writing via email.

-Students on Warning must complete an Academic Meeting with a Program Advisor.
+Students on Warning must complete an Academic Meeting with a Success Coach.
 Requesting and scheduling an Academic Meeting is the student’s responsibility.
 Failure to complete an Academic Meeting may result in a hold on future registration.

-Students on Warning may remain eligible for federal, state, and institutional financial assistance programs for one payment period (until the next evaluation point).
+Students on Warning may remain eligible for federal, state, and institutional financial assistance programs as long as they are demonstrating positive academic progress.

 Students are eligible to be removed from Academic Warning if they are able to meet the minimum GPA and earn the required credits by the end of the Warning period.

-Ineligible: Students who do not meet minimum standards by the end of the Warning period (second evaluation point) become ineligible for all federal, state, and institutional financial assistance programs, pending successful appeal.
+Ineligible: Students who demonstrate negative academic progress by the end of the warning period (next evaluation point) become ineligible for all federal, state, and institutional financial assistance programs, pending successful appeal.
 Any received tuition benefits will be adjusted according to governing regulation.

 Appeal: On occasion, serious circumstances such as injury, illness, or death of a relative can cause a major disruption in a student’s ability to successfully complete coursework.
 If students believe that they can present mitigating circumstances for failing to meet minimum standards, they must make an appeal in writing.
 To appeal, students must complete an Appeal to Continue Study questionnaire and submit the questionnaire to email@example.com.
 The Appeals Committee will review the appeal, make a decision, and send a written response to the student via email.
 Students who are reinstated through the appeal process will be reinstated on Probation.